zeroc-ice/ice/distribution/src/windows/vc60/doc/README.txt

-The Ice demo source code archive and Windows installer for Visual Studio 2005 include examples for integrating Ice with databases other than BerkeleyDB.
+The Ice demo source code archive and Windows installer for Visual Studio 2005 include examples for integrating Ice with databases other than Berkeley DB.
 These demos are not supported for Visual C++ 6.0 and are not included in this distribution.